 However, amidst the persistent hatred, there are those who choose a different path and their bright spirits light the way for us all.
 Although they worked in very different social spheres in large part due to what race oppression and race privilege made possible for them, the lives of Eugene the butler and John the patriot are woven together by a shared thread—their lived commitment to service.
 Each served with quiet dignity.
 Each served with courage.
 Each positively transformed the lives of those who knew them.
 And, each, without ever knowing it, has demonstrated the profound difference that one life can make.

-Both of their lives have taught me that whatever path unfolds before us, if it is lived with care, empathy, and respect, one life can help tilt the social scale away from hate and toward respect.
+us, if it is lived with care, empathy, and respect, one life can help tilt

 As for me, the patriot's daughter, my service has taken a different form.
 As a teacher, I strive to create a beloved learning community within which each student's innate capacity for care, empathy, and respect is reawakened.
-I hope that by teaching them some of this history, I am applying my white privilege toward a greater good.
+I hope that by teaching them some of

 I view teaching and learning as a never ending spiral.
 And, my journey of service has led me to believe that we are all in service (or, at least, we should be)—to each other.

-PLEASE COMMENT: This piece began as an effort to honor the real butler Eugene Allen while discussing white privilegea concept that is difficult for many whites to understand.
+PLEASE COMMENT: This piece began as an effort to honor the real butler Eugene Allen while discussing white privilege—a concept that is difficult for many whites to understand.
 When I started writing, it took on its own life and this is what was born.
 I especially welcome comments from folks of color since I worry that it may come across as white-woman-why-can't-we-all-just-get-along pandering, which was not my intent.

 Jun 4, 2013